domsson/tcpsock/README.md

 # tcpsock

-tcpsock is a thin abstraction on top of Unix sockets that simplifies the creation and use of blocking TCP sockets, both IPv4 and IPv6.
+tcpsock is a thin abstraction on top of Unix sockets that simplifies the creation and use of TCP sockets, both blocking and non-blocking, as well as IPv4 and IPv6.
 It's a single header file, making it easy to include it in your project.

 To get the implementation, define `TCPSOCK_IMPLEMENTATION` before including `tcpsock.h`.